bustle/bluestream/README.md

 `() => Promise`

-Returns a promise fulfilled at the end of the stream.
+Returns a promise fulfilled at the end of the stream, rejected if any errors events are emitted by the stream.

 For ReducePromiseStreams, the promise is for the final reduction result.
 Any stream errors or exceptions encountered while reducing will result with a